flipm0de/NapDatabaseExport/README.md

 ## Technologies used

-C#, Windows Forms and .NET 4.0 (almost any software vendor can use this as it runs on Windows XP and should run on Linux, macOS with Mono)
+C#, Windows Forms and .NET 4.5.2 (almost any software vendor can use this as it runs on Windows Vista SP2 and should run on Linux, macOS with Mono)

-Connects to SQLite, MySQL, Microsoft SQL Server and Microsoft Access databases.
+Connects to SQLite, MySQL, Microsoft SQL Server, Microsoft Access, Firebird Server and ODBC data sources.
 More can be added in the future from contributors.